martwo/ndhist/README.md

 the include and library paths of the BoostNumpy installation via the configure options ``--boostnumpy-include-path`` and ``--boostnumpy-library-path``.

+The Python package of ndhist can be installed either relative to the specified ``--prefix`` directory, or into the user's home directory.
+In order to install it into the user's python package repository, the ``--user`` option needs to be specified.

 After success, change to the build directory::

     cd build